cloudmesh-community/book/chapters/class/516/week4-openstack.md

 ## Horizon

-:warning: Information in how to use it will be added here.
-This information is already in our git book repo but has not yet been released.
+The information on ho to use it is available in the Chameleon book.

+A video of the meeting on Tuesday 17 Sep will be made available

+## Cloudmesh OpenStack interface

+The information on ho to use it is available in the Chameleon book.

+A video of the meeting on Tuesday 17 Sep will be made available

 ## OpenStack Command line Client

-:warning: Information in how to use it will be added here.
-This information does not yet exist. as we usually use cloudmesh anyways as it is more convenient.
-We just want to mention it exists and point to the manual page.

-## OpenStack Python API

-:warning: Information in how to use it will be added here.
-This information does not yet exists, but is used in the OpenStack provider for cloudmesh.
+The information on ho to use it is available in the Chameleon book.

-## Cloudmesh OpenStack interface

-In this section (which will be moved) and made an exercise we will be discussing how to set up cloudmesh to interface with chameleon cloud.

-### Installation
+### Installation of Cloudmesh Cloud Bundle

 :warning: Do these only after you have completed the cloudmesh shell related assignment from last week.